Liquid Media Group Ltd. (YVR) Is Now En Route to Higher Prices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 113.48% loss in the last 1 month and extending the period to 3 months gives it a 143.57%, and is 2.70% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 22.27% over the week and 31.44% over the month.
+The stock witnessed a 101.61% loss in the last 1 month and extending the period to 3 months gives it a 132.92%, and is -10.50% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.04% over the week and 31.85% over the month.

 Liquid Media Group Ltd. (YVR) Analyst Forecasts